Fall 2018 offering:

 Learn Local Northwest is a discipleship and leadership development ministry that links on-line seminary level study with local communities through mentor-lead cohorts where students learn together, in-person, right where they live.
 The Northwest Church Planting Network sponsors Learn Local Northwest to help build up church members and future leaders.

-It connects Covenant Seminary’s online courses with the local church by creating local learning centers called Campus Cohorts where advanced content is studied in community under the mentorship of a pastor or other qualified leader.
+It connects Covenant Theological Seminary’s online courses with the local church by creating local learning centers called Campus Cohorts where advanced content is studied in community under the mentor-ship of a pastor or other qualified leader.

 Since universities were established, students have met in the commons to engage in free-flowing discussion, mutual discovery and a little (or not so little) debate.
 The Campus Cohort learning model localizes online content by bringing people together in mentor-led, peer engaged study groups to learn where they live.
 The Cloud delivers content.

-Under the tutelage of a pastor with subject-matter proficiency and local ministry experience, the Northwest Learn Local students gather with other motivated learners to engage, critique and apply course content in their own settings.
+Under the tutelage of a pastor with subject-matter proficiency and local ministry experience, Learn Local Northwest students gather with other motivated learners to engage, critique and apply course content in their own settings.
 They learn where they live so they can live what they learn.

 Why are we doing this?